Gap Year Days 134 – 141

 One of our other mornings was spent exploring the rejuvenated markets.
 There is a lot of colour and noise as the sellers go about spruicking their wares the same way they have done for hundreds of years.
 Cafes and coffee shops abound, and this is an area for socialising as much as shopping.

-We got some great views over the city to the mountains beyond as the restaurant rotated around to give us the full 360 degree view.
+We got some great views over the city to the mountains beyond as the restaurant rotated around to give us the full 360-degree view.
 Sky Tower is in the Blloku district, which is where we ate most nights.
-Not only was it convenient to the Sheraton, it’s the location of most of the funky new bars and restaurants in the city.
+Not only was it convenient to the Sheraton, but it’s also the location of most of the funky new bars and restaurants in the city.

 Apart from the heat, Tirana was a comfortable, friendly city to visit.
 We felt safe walking on the streets at night, and I loved the traffic lights up and down the main boulevard.
 This is another place we would be interested to visit again in five or ten years time, to see how all the building works change the city.

 These minivans run around the countryside any time of the day or night.
 The idea is you find the one going where you want to go and get in.
 Once it is full, off you go!
-As we arrived at the furgon station, Simon and I swear the guy yelled out Shkodër.
-We repeated it back, all was good, so off we went.
+As we arrived at the Furgon station, Simon and I swear the guy yelled out Shkodër.
+We repeated it back, and all was good, so off we went.

 We did it all again the next day, and arrived safely in Shkodër by car, with various other passengers jumping in and out along the way.
-We shared the backseat with a mother and child, all tightly squeezed in to bake for two hour trip.
+We shared the backseat with a mother and child, all tightly squeezed in to bake for the two hour trip.

 This is all part of the experience of travelling, and we will cherish even these challenging days.